"When can I Return to Running after Pregnancy?"

-All those forces in your leg have to travel through one side of your body, up into your pelvic floor and be transferred into your upper body.
+All those forces in your leg travel through one side of your body, up into your pelvic floor and are transferred into your upper body.

-This means that we need foot and ankle control to support your body as it lands.
+This means that you need good foot and ankle control to support your body as it lands.

-Your hips need to be able to stabilize your body to avoid your knees rolling inwards and creating knee pain.
+Your hips need to be able to stabilize your body to avoid your knees rolling inwards, creating knee pain.

 Your butt muscles (or glutes) need to be strong enough to push you forwards as you run, without putting extra strain on the pelvic floor.

 (If your glutes are weak, your pelvic floor is the one to pick up the slack, and an over worked pelvic floor can lead to tightness which causes hip pain, lower back pain, and leaking.)

 Your abdominal muscles (or your core) need to be strong to help stabilize your hips from the top, especially the transverse abdominals which are often weaken after pregnancy.

 ( Weak transverse abs cause a loss of hip stability and extra stress on your pelvic floor.)

 If your hip dips down every time you land on one leg as you run, then your knees and lower back and pelvic floor are going to take a beating.

 · strong glutes and core muscles